braintree/braintree_ios/README.md

 - (void)viewDidLoad {
   Braintree *braintree = [Braintree braintreeWithClientToken:CLIENT_TOKEN_FROM_SERVER];
-  BTPayPalControl *payPalControl = [braintree payPalControlWithCompletion:^(NSString *nonce, NSError *error){
+  BTPayPalButton *payPalButton = [braintree payPalButtonWithCompletion:^(NSString *nonce, NSError *error){
     // Communicate the nonce to your server
   }];
-  [payPalControl setFrame:CGRectMake(0,0,60,120)];
+  [payPalButton setFrame:CGRectMake(0,0,60,120)];
-  [self.view addSubview:payPalControl];
+  [self.view addSubview:payPalButton];
 }
 ```

 When tapped, this `UIControl` will start the PayPal login flow within your application and asynchronously create a payment nonce.
 Implement the completion block to send the resulting `nonce` value to your server for use.

-You may use `BTPayPalControl` (or even a `BTPayPalViewController`) directly if you prefer, but this implementation is more complex.
+You may use `BTPayPalButton` (or even a `BTPayPalViewController`) directly if you prefer, but this implementation is more complex.
 This may be especially useful for developers who use XIBs and Storyboards.
 The header files contain in-depth documentation.

 ## Architecture